mortgad/DLVR/README.md

 2a: If necessary, clone the repo from within the Colab view to use utils

+3: Make changes

-3: Make changes, make temporary saves using "File" -> "Save a copy to Drive"
+3a: If necessary, make local saves using "File" -> "Save a copy to Drive"

-4: To push changes to GitHub, press "File" -> "Save a copy to GitHub"
+4: To push changes to GitHub, press "Save" and overwrite current file in GitHub

 ### Python scripts